qforestlab/riscan-registration-VZ400/7_fine_co-registration.md

 17. Generally an *Error (StdDev) [m]* </= 1 cm is good.
 So you can reduce the *Search radius* to approximately 2 times the error.
 18. Click *Calculate*.
-19. Repeat the process till the co-registration looks good/doesn't really change anymore.
+19. Repeat the process untill the co-registration looks good/doesn't really change anymore.

 ![RiSCAN_PRO_project](./img/07_fine_co-registration-10.png)